cswartzvi/hamilton/docs/integrations/fastapi.md

 ```
 > 💡 For more complex FastAPI applications, you can automatically [generate the client code](https://fastapi.tiangolo.com/advanced/generate-clients/) in Python and other languages (TypeScript, Rust, etc.)

-#### Backend dataflow with Hamilton
+#### Backend dataflow with Apache Hamilton
-Hamilton transformations are defined in the module `summarization.py`.
+Apache Hamilton transformations are defined in the module `summarization.py`.
 This includes loading and chunking the raw text, summarizing chunks with the OpenAI API, and reducing chunks into a final summary.

-Visualization of the Hamilton dataflow
+Visualization of the Apache Hamilton dataflow
 ![summarization module graph](fastapi_summarization.png)